Alejogb1/job-board/blog-data/how-to-hide-a-button-in-jetpack-compose.md

 id: "how-to-hide-a-button-in-jetpack-compose"
 ---

-Alright, let's talk about button visibility in Jetpack Compose.
+, let's talk about button visibility in Jetpack Compose.
 It might seem straightforward at first glance, but there are nuances to consider, especially when building complex UIs with dynamic states.
 I've spent a fair amount of time dealing with this over the years, particularly when I was working on a mobile inventory management app – users had different access levels, and the UI needed to reflect that instantly.
 Hiding buttons was central to providing a cleaner and more personalized user experience.

 The basic premise is that Compose operates declaratively; we describe the ui and its state, and Compose handles the rendering.
 When it comes to button visibility, this means we don’t directly “hide” a button like we might in an imperative UI framework.
 Instead, we conditionally include the button in the composition based on a boolean condition.
 This approach promotes a more reactive and predictable system.